sasanikolic90/tmgmt_ckeditor/README.md

 The development workflow can be seen in my GitHub repository - by clicking [here](https://github.com/sasanikolic90/tmgmt_ckeditor/network).
 This shows all the branches that got created.
 Some of them got merged, others were created just for testing purposes.

+All the commits for the main branch are listed [here](https://github.com/sasanikolic90/tmgmt_ckeditor/commits/8.x-1.x).

 ## Dependencies

 For testing purposes, it currently depends on three other modules.
 Before installing, make sure you have these modules downloaded: